comsompom/vozhyk/README.md

 - **Automatic camera zoom** when the iPhone is stable, up to 5x for distant object inspection
 - **Optional distance estimates** for humans, autos, and plane-drone targets, adjusted for current camera zoom
 - **Optional object track logging** for autos, drones, and plane-drone targets using GPS, compass, barometer context, and visual distance estimates
+- **ESP32 robot-station target transfer** for test detections after the iPhone is connected to the robot Wi-Fi
 - **BLE 2.4 GHz scanner** for DJI, Parrot, FPV controllers, and similar devices
 - **Wi-Fi SSID check** for known drone network names (when iOS allows)
 - **On-screen threat HUD**: CLEAR / POSSIBLE DRONE / DRONE DETECTED